mpchadwick/mpchadwick.github.io/projects/index.md

 The plugin works by fetching the fetching a thumbnail image and overlaying a play button, and replacing the thumbnail with the embedded YouTube iFrame when only when the user clicks the play button.
 This is important *always* but especially important for sites the embed multiple videos on a single page.

-I also took a deep dive on YouTube embed in [this blog post](http://maxchadwick.xyz/blog/non-sucky-youtube-embed/)
+I also took a deep dive on YouTube embeds in [this blog post](http://maxchadwick.xyz/blog/non-sucky-youtube-embed/)

 <a class="call-to-action" href="https://github.com/mpchadwick/jquery.nonSuckyYouTubeEmbed">View on GitHub</a>